DanmanMusic/app/SPECIFICATION.md

 The following features and details require discussion and **explicit decisions from Dan Lefler** before final specification and implementation:

 1.  **Task Link URL:**
-    *   Should an optional `link_url` field be added to tasks (library and assigned) for external resources (e.g., Ultimate Guitar, YouTube)?
+    *   Should an optional `link_url` field be added to tasks (library and assigned) for external resources?
+    *   _(Example: Should teachers be able to add a link like `https://www.ultimateguitar.com/tabs/1234` to a "Learn Song X" task?)._
 2.  **Image Requirements & Avatars:**
     *   **Instruments:** Require stored images (`image_path`), or is the current hardcoded icon approach sufficient?
+    *   _(Example: Show actual pictures of instruments available as rewards, or just generic icons like now?)._
     *   **Avatars:** Implement user avatars?
 For which roles (Teacher?
 Student?
 Parent?
 Admin?)?
+    *   _(Example: Allow students and/or teachers to upload profile pictures?)._
     *   **Rewards:** Is an image (`image_path`) mandatory for *all* rewards?
+    *   _(Example: Is it okay if some rewards, like a 'Snickers Bar', don't have a specific image uploaded?)._
 3.  **Automated Redemption Announcements:**
     *   Should the system *automatically* generate a public announcement when a "significant" reward is redeemed?
+    *   _(Example: When a student redeems the 'Fender Stratocaster' (cost 10000), should an announcement automatically appear saying "🎉 Alice redeemed a Fender Stratocaster! 🎉"?
+Or only if Admin manually creates it?)._
     *   If yes, how is "significant" defined (cost threshold, specific items)?
     *   If yes, what should the message format be?
 4.  **Challenge Feature (Go/No-Go):**
     *   Should the distinct "Challenge" system (opt-in tasks, potentially targeted) be implemented in V1?
+    *   _(Example: Should teachers be able to post 'challenges' like "Learn 3 new scales this month for 50 bonus tickets" that *any* relevant student can choose to accept and attempt?)._
     *   *If Yes to Challenges:*
         *   Can Teachers target challenges only to their own students, or more broadly?
         *   Is an `expiry_date` needed for challenges?